RichardAsencio/1000-Days-Of-Code/LOG.md

 2. do Hack Reactor/Galvanize thru the [G-lEARN](https://auth.galvanize.com/sign_in) and check on my [Hack-Reactor-GALVANIZE GitHub repo](https://github.com/RichardAsencio/Hack-Reactor-GALVANIZE) to update my progress

+4. Try this [Learn Programming](https://learnprogramming.online/app.html?id=597) for half an hour and this other one for one more half an hour [Learn JavaScript](https://learnjavascript.online/app.html) and lets see how good this contnet is and if it warrants my time and at the end of the free trial, pay for the full material

 3. start with InternetingIsHard / create a GitHub repo

 4. do [Head-First HTML & CSS](https://learning.oreilly.com/library/view/head-first-html/9781449324469/index.html) and check on my [Head-First HTML & CSS repo](https://github.com/RichardAsencio/headFirst-HTML-and-CSS) to update my progress